guigomcha/roadmap/README.md

 ## High Level description

-"Roadmap" is born as the 1-year bday present for my first nephew, Jaime, which aims to create a one-to-one online experience which rewards schores with adventures together (we live in different cities) and useful tricks and tips to live under the family (as the younger brother, I know a few strings to pull to even discussions).
+"FamQuest" is born as the 1-year bday present for my first nephew, Jaime, which aims to create a one-to-one online experience which rewards schores with adventures together (we live in different cities) and useful tricks and tips to live under the family (as the younger brother, I know a few strings to pull to even discussions).
 It also aims to tell my story in his city as he discovers it.